open-contracting/standard/docs/schema/codelists.md

 ### Link Relation Type

-The link relation type codelist is a subset of the [IANA Link Relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml) list.
+The link relation type codelist is based on a subset of the [IANA Link Relation Types](https://www.iana.org/assignments/link-relations/link-relations.xhtml) list.

 ```{csv-table-no-translate}
 :header-rows: 1